Will-McCarthy/bike_data/README.md

 2) The second step was to get the data into a format that could be used.
 I removed rows with missing data and filtered out outliers.
 I used the title text to extract the bikes' brand and model year.
 Often the brand name was not explicity mentioned in the title, so I created a list of keywords related to specific brands in order to extract the brand.

 3) With that data, I created preliminary visualizations in Tableau to see what features may be useful in building models.
-I found that features like frame materials and brand had a significant impact, but features like frame size and location were not as correlated.
+I found that features like frame materials and model year had a significant impact, but features like frame size and location were not as correlated.

 4) I then trained and tested many different regression models using the most important features to find the best fit.
 I used a linear model, decision tree, random forrest, support vector machine and a polynomial model.